realeinherjar/react-wallet/README.md

 - Create a wallet from a network type (mainnet/testnet) and a mnemonic phrase.
 - Taproot addresses and descriptors by default.
 - Fetch the wallet's balance asynchronously from the Esplora API.
-- Send _all_ bitcoin (sweep wallet) to an address.
-- Receive bitcoin by generating a new taproot address.

 Purpose: